 Our doctors work closely with each family and customize treatment programs for every child based on their unique needs.
 If you are concerned about your child’s myopia, schedule an assessment for myopia management to see if they can benefit from this life-changing treatment.

-To learn more about myopia management or to schedule an eye exam, contact Mississauga Vision Centre and Brampton Vision Centre in Mississauga, Brampton, Vaughan, and Oakville today!
+To learn more about myopia management or to schedule an eye exam, contact Mississauga Vision Centre and Brampton Vision Centre in Mississauga & Brampton, Vaughan, Oakville, and Toronto today!